econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ## Indirect Inference Implemented: the Method of Simulated Moments

 We are particularly interested in finding the optimal post-retirement choices, both for the rate of spending and for portfolio allocation between safe and risky assets.
-The method of simulated moments consists of finding the parameters that make the model's simulated moments (statistics), like the median wealth and the median portfolio share, match the corresponding empirical facts as closely as possible.
+The 'method of simulated moments' finds the parameters that make the model's simulated moments (statistics), like the median wealth and the median portfolio share, match the corresponding empirical facts as closely as possible.

 Consider an empirical moment $q_i$ where $i \in \{1,...,N\}$ and the corresponding simulated moment $\hat{q}_i(\theta)$, where $\theta$ is the vector of parameters that we are interested in estimating.
 By solving and simulating our structural model with different $\theta$ parameters, we can calculate the simulated moments $\hat{q}_i(\theta)$ for each parameter set.